 This whitepaper is provided for information only and is not a substitute for professional advice.
 We make no representations or warranties regarding the accuracy or completeness of the information and will not be responsible for any loss arising out of reliance on the information.
 Federated Insurance Company of Canada is the insurer of Federated Insurance policies.
+Federated and Federated Insurance are registered trademarks of Federated Mutual Insurance Company.
+Used under license.

 Services provided by our Risk Services specialists are intended to augment your internal safety, compliance and risk management practices, and are not a substitute for professional advice.
 Services are not an insurance policy or legal advice.
 Not all policies are eligible, contact us for details.

-[3772-002 ed02EN | 12-2018]
+[3772-002-ed03E | 05-2025]